 Swallowing is actually a really complicated skill, despite the fact that most of us can do it without thinking.
-It requires precise co-ordination of the muscles in the head, neck and chest, the production of just the right amount of saliva to lubricate the process and, most importantly, the body needs to protect the airway while doing so.
+It requires precise co-ordination of the muscles in the head, neck and chest along with the production of just the right amount of saliva to lubricate the process.
+Importantly, the body also needs to protect the airway while doing swallowing to prevent liquid or solid matter ending up in the lungs.

 With such a complicated system it can be a challenge to get to the bottom of the problem.
 Initially the most important thing is to rule out serious causes such as cancer.
 This can be done in most cases with a combination of examination, scans and other tests.